hapijs/joi/API.md

     - `escapeHtml` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
 Defaults to `false`.
     - `language` - the prefered language code for error messages.
 The value is matched against keys are the root of the `messages` object, and then the error code as a child key of that.
+Can be a reference to the value, global context, or local context which is the root value passed to the validation function.
+Note that references to the value are usually not what you want as they move around the value structure relative to where the error happens.
+Instead, either use the global context, or the absolute value using local context notation (e.g. `Joi.ref('#variable')`);
     - `wrapArrays` - if `true`, array values in error messages are wrapped in `[]`.
 Defaults to `true`.
   - `messages` - overrides individual error messages.
 Defaults to no override (`{}`).
 Messages use the same rules as [templates](#template-syntax).
 Variables in double braces `{{var}}` are HTML